easher/food_expense_tracker/README.md

 # Food Expense Tracker
 User friendly way to track how much money you burn by eating food.
-See how much you spend per meal, and helps you optimize your food expenses.
+See how much you spend per meal, and recieve helpful suggestions on how to optimize your food spending.

 # Development